lencse/circleci-node-cypress/README.md

 ## Usage

-Use it like the standard Circle CI Circle CI Node.js images and run cypress with chrome browser.
+Use it like the standard Circle CI Circle CI Node.js images and run Cypress with chrome browser.

 ````yml
 # .circleci/config.yml